MEDA220 Medical Assistant Externship

 - V. Other Pertinent Information

 Students must meet with the Clinical Coordinator, Health Sciences.
 Site placement could be based on CGPA.
 Prior to externship placement, students must submit:

 - Requests for federal and state background checks

 - Certification of Health Status

 - The course prepares students to work in a medical office assisting physicians and office personnel by performing assigned duties in both administrative and clinical procedures.
 The work experience is supported by knowledge and skills gained in pre-requisite courses, site liaison feedback, and externship instructor site visits.

 Course Learning Goals

-- practice varied administrative duties, including scheduling and canceling patient appointments, completing health insurance forms, recording charges, filing, transcription, and coding; and
+- perform varied administrative duties, including scheduling and canceling patient appointments, completing health insurance forms, recording charges, filing, transcription, and coding; and

-Planned Sequence of Topics and/or Learning ActivitiesPrevious learned competencies in MEDA120, MEDA200, MEDA201, MEDA203 MEDA205, MEDA215, MEDA216, MEDA275, and MEDA297 will be performed while working in a medical facility assisting physicians and office personnel.
+Planned Sequence of Topics and/or Learning ActivitiesPrevious learned competencies in, but not limited to, COMM105, HITT297, MEDA120, MEDA140, MEDA200, MEDA201, MEDA203 MEDA205, MEDA215, and MEDA216, are performed while working in a medical facility assisting physicians and office personnel.